wjbryant/taboverride/README.md

 Load either `taboverride.js` or `taboverride.min.js` in your project.
 These files can be found in the `build/output` directory.

+This project is also hosted on the jsDelivr CDN.
+See http://www.jsdelivr.com/#!taboverride for more information.

 ### Library Wrappers

 If you are using jQuery, you can also include the